Flat Foldings of Plane Graphs with Prescribed Angles and Edge Lengths: Counting Flat Foldings

+The number of flat-foldings of a whole polygon, when it is an interior face, can be found as $A(v,v)$ where $v$ is a rightmost vertex of the polygon (one that maximizes its $x$-coordinate).
+For the exterior face, we may reduce to the case of an interior face by letting $v$ be a rightmost vertex of the polygon, placing a new artificial vertex $u$ to the left of all vertices of the polygon (that is, with smaller $x$-coordinate than any vertex), breaking the polygon at $v$ (splitting it into two copies $v$ and $v'$), and rejoining it by two edges $v$--$u$--$v'$ that, in any flat-folding, necessarily surround the rest of the polygon.
+For this augmented polygon, we can compute the number of flat-foldings as $A(v,v')$.

 Finally, we analyze the running time.
 The number of subproblems, i.e., the number of pairs $(u,v)$, is $O(n^3)$ because there are $O(n)$ coordinates each with $O(n)$ vertices (after subdividing edges).
-The calculation of $A(u,v)$ in each subproblem involves a summation with a linear number of choices.
-The calculation of $B(u,v)$ involves a constant, linear, or quadratic number of choices depending on whether one or both of $u'$ or $v'$ is a mountain fold; the number of cases with a quadratic number of choices, in which both are mountain folds, is $O(n^2)$.
-The arithmetic operations in these summations involve numbers with a linear number of bits.
-Therefore, the total time is $\tilde O(n^5)$, where the tilde hides logarithmic factors resulting from the complexity of multiplying $O(n)$-bit numbers.
+The number of multiplications performed in the calculation of $A(u,v)$ can be bounded as $O(n^2)$ choices of the pair $(u,v)$ for each mountain fold $w$, for a total of $O(n^3)$ multiplications. each subproblem involves a summation with a linear number of choices.
+The calculation of $B(u,v)$ involves a constant or linear number of choices depending on whether one or both of $u'$ or $v'$ is a mountain fold; the number of cases with a linear number of choices, in which at least one is a mountain fold, is $O(n^2)$.
+The arithmetic operations in these summations involve numbers with a linear number of bits (\autoref{lem:num-bits}).
+Therefore, the total time is $O(n^3 M(n))=\tilde O(n^4)$. \end{proof}

+\begin{theorem} We can count the flat foldings of a connected $n$-vertex planar graph $G$ with an assignment of edge lengths and angles in time $O(n^3 M(n))=\tilde O(n^4)$. \end{theorem}

+\begin{proof} We apply \autoref{lem:count-cycle} to the Euler tour of each face of $G$ and return the product of the resulting numbers.
+Because the number of bits needed to represent the number of foldings of each face is proportional to the complexity of the face, the number of bits needed to represent the number of foldings of the whole graph is proportional to the sum of the complexities of the faces, which is $O(n)$.
+The time to calculate the product is dominated by the time to perform the dynamic programming algorithm within each face, which is maximized when a constant number of faces have linear complexity, giving the time bound claimed. \end{proof}

+\textbf{Acknowledgements.} This research was performed in part at the 29th Bellairs Winter Workshop on Computational Geometry.
+A preliminary version of these results were presented at the 22nd International Symposium on Graph Drawing~\cite{AbeDemDem-GD-14}.
+Erik Demaine thanks Ilya Baran and Muriel Dulieu, and the authors of \cite{AbeDemDem-IJCGA-13}, for many discussions attempting to solve this problem.
+We also thank Jason Ku for helpful comments on a draft of this paper.
+Erik Demaine was supported in part by NSF ODISSEI grant EFRI-1240383 and NSF Expedition grant CCF-1138967.
+David Eppstein was supported in part by NSF grants CCF-1228639, CCF-1618301, and CCF-1616248 and by ONR grant N00014-08-1-1015.
+Anna Lubiw was supported in part by the Natural Sciences and Engineering Research Council of Canada (NSERC).